anex-jerin/Dashboard/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Dashboard.
+This project is simple user friendly dashboard, Easily track your Customers.
+Monitor and analyze Daily, Monthly, Yearly sales

 ## Technologies
 Project is created with: